Contact Us

 • Nationality

-SECOND, we require a deposit of $211.00 USD per person in order to purchase a permit for the Lares Trek + Short Inca Trail.
-You can make you deposit by clicking on the VISA or PAYPAL symbols on the top of our home page, or you can click on the VISA or PAYPAL symbols on our booking page.
+3. After submitting the booking form, we require a deposit of $211.00 USD per person to secure your spot and purchase the necessary permits for the Lares Trek + Short Inca Trail.
+You can conveniently make your deposit by clicking on the VISA or PayPal symbols located at the top of our homepage or on the booking page.

 WHAT ABOUT THE BALANCE?